sushrutaproject2/sushrutaproject2.github.io/_pages/about.md

   limit: 4 # leave blank to include all the blog posts
 ---

 This project on the history of medicine is based at the [University of Alberta](http://ualberta.ca).
-It builds on the discoveries and publications of the original [Suśruta Project](http://sushrutaproject.org) (2020-2024).
+It builds on the discoveries and publications of the original [Suśruta Project](http://sushrutaproject.org) (2020-2024; also at [https://sushrutaproject.github.io](https://sushrutaproject1.github.io)).

 Funding for this project is generously provided by an Insight Grant from the Canadian SSHRC (no. 435-2025-0604) and runs from 2025-2029.